-For fiscal 2015/16, CMH aims to focus on the following areas as part of its Quality Improvement Plan:
+For fiscal 2015/16, CMH is focused on the following areas as part of its Quality Improvement Plan:

 - Access: To reduce CMH's wait time in the Emergency Department for admitted patients.
 CMH anticipates that it will continue to see improvements in ED wait times with an increase in Nurse Practitioner coverage to assist people visiting the ED.
-The hospital is developing a Volunteer role in the ED to provide communication between people in the waiting area and the nursing team. - Effectiveness: To continue to improve the hospital's financial health and to maintain a balanced budget including finding new revenue sources and continuing to focus on fostering and supporting a healthy workplace for it staff.
+The hospital is developing a Volunteer role in the ED to provide communication between people in the waiting area and the nursing team. - CMH has a targeted ED wait time for admitted patients of 15.0 hours.
+This quarter the hospital reported its ED wait time score for admitted patients is 12.90. - CMH has a targeted ED length of stay for Non-admitted Complex patients of 6.20 hours; the hospital reported an ED length of stay for Non-Admitted Complex patients of 5.90 in Q2. - CMH has a targeted ED length of stay for Non-admitted Minor patients of 3.80 hours; the hospital reported an ED length of stay for Non-admitted Minor patients of 3.90. - Effectiveness: To continue to improve the hospital's financial health and to maintain a balanced budget including finding new revenue sources and continuing to focus on fostering and supporting a healthy workplace for it staff.
 The hospital will also continue to implement best practices and developing partnerships that ensure our patients receive the best care possible, safely and with positive outcomes. - Integration and Continuity of Care: To strengthen links and communication with other area health care providers such as Community Care Access Centre (CCAC) and Trent Hills Family Health Team to improve the patient discharge process, patient satisfaction and to reduce unnecessary hospital readmission.
 A CCAC health care provider is now part of the CMH daily rounds team and decision-making around a patient's discharge from the hospital's care into community care.
-The hospital is also working closely with the Trent Hills Family Health Team to ensure that patients discharged from the hospital receive a timely follow-up with the Family Health Team.
+The hospital is also working closely with the Trent Hills Family Health Team to ensure that patients discharged from the hospital receive a timely follow-up with the Family Health

+Team.
 A hospital Discharger Planner or Nurse will remind the patient to follow-up with the Family Health Team if they are not notified of a follow-up appointment with their family physician within 7 days of returning home from their hospital stay.